 Today's AI models struggle to transfer learned skills to new physical tasks, especially those requiring precise force control and tight tolerances.
 RAI is developing foundation models that allow robots to accomplish complex physical tasks by combining novel data-driven learning techniques with principled models that exploit the full capabilities of a robotic system.

 Building advanced sensors that provide robots (including wheeled, humanoid, and quadruped designs) with a deep understanding of their surroundings.
-This capability, combined with our robust mobility solutions, ensures they can effortlessly navigate and traverse a wide variety of environments, from indoor spaces to the most challenging terrain.
+Combined with our robust mobility solutions, this capability will enable navigation through a wide variety of environments, from indoor spaces to the most challenging terrain.

 Integrating robots into daily life will have an impact on human society.
-Our approach combines rigorous scientific research and data collection with a deep understanding of the socio-technical systems — including the social, legal, and ethical contexts — that shape robot integration and human attitudes towards it.
+Our approach combines rigorous scientific research with a deep understanding of the socio-technical systems — including the social, legal, and ethical contexts — that shape the outcomes of robotics.
+Together, these efforts generate applicable insights for robots to seamlessly integrate into our world.

 We’re hiring researchers and engineers at all levels.